remykarem/NumSwift/README.md

 - [ ] Support for `Float` operations
 - [ ] Dot product

-## Operator overloading
+## Operator Overloading

 - addition, `+`
 - subtraction, `-`
 - multiplication, `*`

-## Documentation
+## Bonus: Pretty Documentation

 One thing I like about Swift is that with some Markdown, your documentations are generated on the fly.
-Here's mine:
+In Playgrounds, click on the NumSwift `struct` definition to see the following:

 ![Documentation](docs.png)